 - It is used to treat obsessive-compulsive problems.

 - It is used to treat panic attacks.

 - It is used to treat post-traumatic stress.

 - It is used to treat mood problems caused by monthly periods.

 - It is used to treat social anxiety problems.

-- If you have a latex allergy.
+- If your child has a latex allergy.
 The dropper has rubber.

 - In depression, sleep and appetite may get better soon after starting this drug.
 Other low mood signs may take up to 4 weeks to get better.